 The original regional water quality management plan was completed in 1979.
 Under the 1994-1995 water quality planning program, a report providing an update of and status report on the regional water quality management plan was completed.
-During 2004, work was continued on the regional water quality management plan update for the greater Milwaukee watersheds.
-Work was initiated on the plan design and analytical methods selection and on inventories of land use, natural resources, public utilities, and water quality data.
-Water quality model development and calibration was also initiated.
+During 2005, work was continued on the regional water quality management plan update for the greater Milwaukee watersheds.
+Work was completed on the plan design and analytical methods selection and on inventories of land use, natural resources, and public utilities.
+Work continued on the inventory and analysis of water quality data.
+Water quality model development and calibration was completed, modeling of future year 2020 conditions was completed, development and modeling of broad water quality scenarios was substantially completed, and modeling of alternative plan conditions was initiated.